Children's Hospital is part of the UPMC family.

 Depending on the results of the CT scan, your child may need other tests or procedures to help diagnose his or her heart problem.

-To make an appointment or learn more about CT scans, contact the Heart Institute at Children's Hospital of Pittsburgh of UPMC at 412-692-5540.
+To make an appointment or learn more about CT scans, contact the Heart Institute at UPMC Children's Hospital at 412-692-5540.

 View our CT scan patient procedure sheet.